-When couples decide to end their marriage, agreements regarding what happens next are sometimes harder to come by.
-When a couple has acquired property during a marriage, often the equal distribution of such assets can become contentious.
-The divorce attorneys at Martin Heller Potempa & Sheppard, PLLC help clients in and around Nashville with the process of division of property.
-We are dedicated to helping our clients pursue the proper allocation of assets, determine their property’s worth, and gather information that will be used by courts in making distribution decisions.
+When couples decide to end their marriage, agreements regarding what happens next are sometimes hard to come by.
+When a couple has acquired property during a marriage, determining an equitable distribution of those assets can become contentious.
+The divorce attorneys at MHPS help clients in and around Nashville with the process of division of property.
+We are dedicated to helping our clients pursue the proper allocation of assets, determine their property’s worth, and gather the information that will be used by courts in making distribution decisions.

 Types of Marital Property

 When a couple gets married, an economic unit is created in which the spouses’ incomes and assets are usually commingled.
 Before a divorce is granted, a court has to approve all asset and debt divisions.
-The main goal in the division of property is to make sure an equitable, or fair, distribution is reached.
-Most property that is acquired during the course of a marriage is considered a marital asset, regardless of whose name is attached.
+The main goal in the division of property is to make sure an equitable or fair distribution is reached.
+Most property acquired during a marriage is considered a marital asset, regardless of whose name is attached.

 Division of Property in Tennessee

-Each spouse’s age
+- Each spouse’s age

-The duration of the marriage
+- The duration of the marriage

-Mental and physical health of both spouses
+- Mental and physical health of both spouses

-Contributions either spouse has made to property
+- Contributions either spouse has made to the property

-Each spouse’s earning capacity, vocational skills, employability
+- Each spouse’s earning capacity, vocational skills, and employability

-The value of any separate property
+- The value of any separate property

-Current economic status of both spouses
+- The current economic status of both spouses

 Our Nashville Divorce Attorneys Can Help

-When determining division of property during a divorce, many factors and elements must be carefully considered.
-The family law attorneys at Martin Heller Potempa & Sheppard PLLC can help examine what needs to be done, what type of property is involved, as well as the other issues that may arise in asset distribution.
+When determining the division of property during a divorce, many factors and elements must be carefully considered.
+The family law attorneys at MHPS can help examine what needs to be done, what type of property is involved, and other issues that may arise in asset distribution.

 Our firm represents clients in West Meade, Charlotte, and throughout Davidson and Williamson Counties with their divorce and other family law matters.
 Please contact our Nashville property division attorneys today to see how we may assist you.